webtoknow/fx-trading-app/Week_05/Exercise/README.md

 ### Constants file

-We will need to communicate with backend through some API's.
-Let's estabilish how they will look like.
+To communicate with the backend, we will need to define the necessary APIs.
+Let's establish how these APIs will be structured.

-On server side, we will have 3 micro-services:
+On the server side, there will be three microservices:

 - *authService*, running on port 8200
 - *fxTradeService*, running on port 8210
 - *quoteService*, running on port 8220

-Into *Week_05/Exercise/Code/ui/src/app*, we will create a new file, *constants.ts*, containing all API's needed:
+In the directory *Week_05/Exercise/Code/ui/src/app*, we will create a new file named `constants.ts`, which will hold all the required API endpoints:

 ```JavaScript
 export const authApi = 'http://localhost:8200'